PowerShell/PowerShell/docs/KNOWNISSUES.md

 This means that a command like `ls *.txt` will fail because the asterisk will not be expanded to match file names.
 You can work around this by doing `ls (gci *.txt | % name)` or, more simply, `gci *.txt` using the PowerShell built-in equivalent to `ls`.

-See [RFC0009](https://github.com/PowerShell/PowerShell-RFC/issues/33) to give us feeedback on how to improve the globbing experience on Linux/macOS.
+See [#954](https://github.com/PowerShell/PowerShell/issues/954) to give us feedback on how to improve the globbing experience on Linux/macOS.

 ### .NET Framework vs .NET Core Framework